simpleinjector/Documentation/source/wpfintegration.rst

 Step 3:
 -------

-In the properties of your project, change the 'Startup object' to the newly added *Program* class, as shown in the following screen shot:
+Change the 'Startup object' in the properties of your project to be the newly created *Program* class:

 .. image:: images/wpfstartupobject.png
    :alt: 'Startup object' settings in the application's properties